ChrisDoernen/refuel/README.md

 - The business project making use of the SDK (Core, Core.Tests)

 Due to the short amount of time, there is no UI project and integration tests serve as POC.
-They can be run with `dotnet test`, the only prerequisites are .NET 9 SDK being installed and a running docker daemon.
+They can be run with `dotnet test src`, the only prerequisites are .NET 9 SDK being installed and a running docker daemon.

 ## Business domain